jssdestroyerman/piiquante/README.md

 # HotTakes
-This is the front end for Project 6 of the Web Developer path of OpenClassRooms.
+This is the front end for Project 6 of the Web Developer path of OpenClassRooms.<br>
 I worked on back end.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.4.